refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useOnError.md

 [Refer to Data Provider documentation for more information about data hooks. → ](/docs/api-reference/core/providers/data-provider/#supported-hooks)

 When an error is thrown by any data hook, the `useOnError` function is triggered with the error object.
 Afterward, the error object is passed to the [`onError`][on-error] method of the [`authProvider`][auth-provider].
-This error object can be utilized to redirect the user to the login page or to log them out.
+This error object can be utilized to redirect the user or to log them out.

 ```tsx
 import type { AuthBindings } from "@refinedev/core";